We are open to the public and for the summer season as of Monday, June 1.

 - Buoy Boat Requests

-- The valet buoy boat will only transport one customer at a time, the captain of the vessel, to the boat.
-No shared rides.
+- The valet buoy boat will only transport a maximum of 2 (two) customer from the same party at a time, the captain of the vessel and first mate, to the boat.
+No shared rides between guest of a different party.
 The rest of the party must remain in the ‘Welcome Area’ until the boat and captain are at the dock with the boat – then the rest of the group can proceed to load the boat.

 - When ready for a pick-up to return to shore there are four ways to alert our staff: